You can get help from your local council if you're getting ready to leave hospital and will find it hard to live at home without extra support.

 - 'hospital at home' (this means some care that would often be given in a hospital can be set up in your home)

 The type of care given can vary depending on where you live.
-The hospital will explain more before you leave, or you can contact your local council's social work department to find out more:
+The hospital will explain more before you leave.
+You can also contact your local council's social work department to find out more:

-Care homes provide a level of care that you can't get at home.
+Care homes provide a level of care you cannot get at home.

 Find out more about what help you can get if you're looking for a place in a care home.